foderking/VinePlus/ComicVine.API/README.md

 ### Threads
 -[ ] ability to sort threads by different criteria
 -[ ] thread should have a link to the og post on cv
+-[ ] forum should be able to link to the last post

 ### Profile
--[ ] make images and blogs on user profile optional
--[ ] refactors for thread and post view on user profile (and errors for deactivated accounts)
+-[x] make images and blogs on user profile optional -[x] refactors for thread and post view on user profile (and errors for deactivated accounts)

 ### Search
 -[x] add search
 -[x] search from user
+- [ ] possibly filter thread search by board, type

 ### Stats
 -[ ] add stats UI